-2014, compared to 1,033 megawatts in 2013.
+At December 31, 2014, total installed generation capacity was 3,513 megawatts, which exceeded peak estimated demand by approximately 1,033 megawatts in 2014.
 Electricity generated during 2014, prior to the effects of losses and electricity consumed by generators, reached 14,300 gigawatt hours while restricted estimated demand was 14,730 gigawatt hours.
-Net electricity generation during 2014, which accounts for losses and electricity consumed by generators, was 13,465 gigawatt hours, resulting in an electricity generation deficit during 2014 of 5.84%.
+Net electricity generation during 2014, which accounts for losses and electricity consumed by generators, resulting in an electricity generation deficit during 2014 of 5.84%.

-At December 31, 2016, total installed generation capacity was 3,745 megawatts, which exceeded peak estimated demand by approximately 1,425 megawatts in 2016, compared to 1,308 megawatts in 2015.
-Electricity generated during 2015, prior to the effects of losses and electricity consumed by generators, reached 14,956 gigawatt hours while restricted estimated demand was 15,526 gigawatt hours.
-Net electricity generation during 2015, which accounts for losses in transmission lines and electricity consumed by generators, was 14,177 gigawatt hours, resulting in an electricity generation deficit during 2015 of 5.21%.
+At December 31, 2015, total installed generation capacity was 3,538 megawatts, which exceeded peak estimated demand by approximately 1,358 megawatts in 2015.
+Electricity generated during 2015, prior to the effects of technical and commercial losses and electricity consumed by generators, reached 14,956 gigawatt hours while restricted estimated demand was 15,526 gigawatt hours.
+Net electricity generation during 2015, which accounts for technical losses in transmission lines and electricity consumed by generators, was 14,177 gigawatt hours, resulting in an electricity generation deficit during 2015 of 5.21%.

+At December 31, 2016, total installed generation capacity was 3,745 megawatts, which exceeded peak estimated demand by approximately 1,425 megawatts in 2016.
 Electricity generated during 2016, prior to the effects of losses and electricity consumed by generators, reached 15,860 gigawatt hours.
 Net electricity generation during 2016, which accounts for losses in transmission lines and electricity consumed by generators, was 14,942 gigawatt hours, resulting in an electricity generation deficit during 2016 of 5.79%.

 At December 31, 2017, total installed generation capacity was 3,667 megawatts, approximately 100 megawatts less than in 2016 due to the dismantling of operations of some plants that were becoming inefficient.
-Electricity generated during 2017, prior to the effects of losses and electricity consumed by generators, was 16,944 gigawatt hours.
-Net electricity generation during 2017, which accounts for losses in transmission lines and electricity consumed by generators, was 15,612 gigawatt hours.
+Electricity generated during 2017, prior to the effects of technical and commercial losses and electricity consumed by generators, was 16,944 gigawatt hours.
+Net electricity generation during 2017, which accounts for technical losses in transmission lines and electricity consumed by generators, was 15,612 gigawatt hours.

 At December 31, 2018, total installed generation capacity was 3,807 megawatts, approximately 140 megawatts more than in 2017 due to the entry of new sources of renewable energy.
-Electricity generated during 2018, prior to the effects of losses and electricity consumed by generators, was 16,129 gigawatt hours.
+Electricity generated during 2018, prior to the effects of technical and commercial losses and electricity consumed by generators, was 16,129 gigawatt hours.
 Net electricity generated during 2018, which accounts for losses in transmission lines and electricity consumed by generators, was 15,210 gigawatt hours.